 An annual gas check is a worthwhile investment for peace of mind.
 Replace the batteries in smoke and carbon monoxide detectors and check that they are working correctly.

-Clean out plugs with a professional-grade de-greaser to remove accumulated hair and soap and help the drains to run efficiently.
+Clean out plugs with a professional-grade degreaser to remove accumulated hair and soap and help the drains to run efficiently.
 Have your chimneys swept if you have stoves or an open fire and check that your home ventilation is working adequately in the kitchen and bathroom.

 As you get into a routine of taking these steps, basic home maintenance will become second nature and you’ll begin to reap the rewards of preventative care, which include fewer emergencies and expensive call-outs.

+The standard of insulation is essential in maintaining heat, and there are many ways in which the insulation of your home can be compromised.
+General wear and tear can have a negative impact on your property.
 Anything which helps to make a home feel cosier and reduce spending on energy bills has to be seen as a good thing and this is why checking your insulation will have a big impact on your property.

 Most of the issues that arise during the winter have probably been there for a while, but they haven’t caused an issue.
 Loose or missing tiles aren’t much of an issue during the summer months when the home is still warm but during the winter, missing tiles can cause havoc inside a home.
 The same can be said for gaps or cracks around window frames.

-This is why if you find small jobs that need to be taken care of, take care of them before they become an issue.
+If you find small jobs that need to be taken care of, take care of them before they become an issue.
 Being proactive around the home minimises the likelihood of problems arising during winter.

 As the weather changes, you’re probably going to find yourself inside more.
 So, now is a good time to make some interior improvements.

 It is advisable to service your boiler annually to ensure it is working safely and efficiently.
 Cranking up the heating in the winter months will put extra strain on your boiler so making sure it’s in optimum condition before you need to rely on it to keep you warm is a smart move.

-Guttering should be cleared of leaves and other debris that may cause blockages.
+Gutters should be cleared of leaves and other debris that may cause blockages.
 Blocked gutters cause water to overflow and if left untreated can lead to more serious issues such as staining on the external face of the property and eventually more severe internal issues such as penetrating damp.

-Tip: Pack away any loose items from the garden such as gardening tools and lightweight furniture so they don’t get caught in winds and cause damage to your or any neighboring properties.
+TIPS: Pack away any loose items from the garden such as gardening tools and lightweight furniture so they don’t get caught in winds and cause damage to your or any neighboring properties.